IVIanuu/AutoRxPreferences/README.md

 # AutoRxPreferences
-Annotation processing wrapper around RxPreferences
+Annotation processing for RxPreferences

 ## Introduction
 RxPreferences by f2prateek is great library but it has a few downsides
-1. You have to mess around with the pref keys
+1. You have to mess around with the pref keys instead of access your preferences by name which feels more natural
 2. If you want to use your own default values you have to add them to every method you write
 3. Saving custom objects is to complicated